 How?
-You summon up all your compassion, and set a reasonable, kind limit, to give her something to rail against.
+You summon up all your compassion, and set a reasonable, kind limit, to give your child something to rail against.
 How do you know when to do this?

 - Whenever your child looks right at you and breaks the rules.
-(She's trying to start a fight with you instead of feeling all those upsets inside her.)
+(He's trying to start a fight with you instead of feeling all those upsets inside him.)

 - Whenever your child is extremely demanding, rigid, and impossible to satisfy.

-When she's making you or others miserable, it's a red flag that she's miserable inside and needs your help with her big feelings.
+When your child is making you or others miserable, it's a red flag that he's miserable inside and needs your help with his big feelings.
 That's your cue

 to step in.
-She's signaling that she needs you to hold her -- figuratively and literally.
-And she'll keep acting out until you help her.
+He's signaling that he needs you to hold him emotionally, and maybe literally.
+And he'll keep acting out until you help him.

-If you punish her for misbehaving, you're not helping her learn to manage the emotions that are fueling her misbehavior.
+If you punish your child for misbehaving, you're not helping her learn to manage the emotions that are fueling her misbehavior.
 Even "mild" punishments

-In fact, a limit -- set empathically so she feels safe -- may be just what she needs to trigger the release of her upset feelings.
-Crying in the safety
+a limit -- set empathically so she feels safe -- may be just what she needs to trigger the release of her upset feelings.
+Crying in the safety of your

-of your loving presence restores your child to a state of well-being and connection.
-Once she feels good again, she'll "act good" -- because our kids
+loving presence restores your child to a state of well-being and connection.
+Once she feels good again, she'll "act good" -- because our kids naturally

 How do you set limits that help your child?